dizsel74/dizsel74/README.md

 - 👋 Hi, I’m @dizsel74
-- 👀 I’m interested in became Fullstack Developer
+- 👀 I’m interested in became Backend Developer
-- 🌱 I’m currently learning PHP and MySQL
+- 🌱 Love PHP and SQL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me dizsel74@gmail.com